Disability and queer identity in pop culture: On being ‘special’

 If dominant groups can make a million different shows about people drinking coffee, working a mundane job, or the woes of yet another love triangle, let us dare to be humanly boring sometimes.

 Alex Creece is a writer, poet, student and average kook living on Wadawurrung land (Geelong, Victoria).
-She is the Production Editor at Cordite Poetry Review, and was awarded a 2019 Write-ability Fellowship with Writers Victoria.
-Alex is passionate about neurodiversity in the arts, particularly given its intersections with other forms of identity and social inequity.
-Creative writing often allows Alex to draw from her own experiences as a queer and autistic woman with mental health conditions.
-She is currently cobbling together her debut poetry manuscript, through which she hopes to capture her world both as whimsically and unapologetically as possible.
+She is the Production Editor at Cordite Poetry Review, and she was awarded a 2019 Write-ability Fellowship with Writers Victoria.